EE TV review 2022 (Apple TV)

 Apple TV+ with EE broadband

-To tempt you in, EE pay monthly mobile customers or EE SIM-only customers on a 12-month contract can claim a 20GB data boost when they sign up for EE broadband.
+To tempt you in, EE pay monthly mobile customers or EE SIM-only customers on a 12-month contract can claim a data boost of 5GB or 20GB per month when they sign up for EE broadband.
 In addition, pay monthly customers also get 10% off their chosen broadband plan, making it a rather appealing prospect to go full EE.

 The Apple TV+ box is a neat, stylish little box which will give you access to hours of superb TV.
-Choose from Apple TV originals such as comedy Ted Lasso or drama series The Mosquito Coast along with feature films such as Bruce Springsteen’s Letter to You.
+Choose from Apple TV originals such as comedy Ted Lasso or drama series Bad Sisters and Black Birds along with feature films such as Bruce Springsteen’s Letter to You and The Banker.
 You can also choose to bolt on subscription streaming services such as NOW TV Memberships, Netflix and Amazon Prime to create a truly comprehensive array of entertainment options.

 To find out if you can get EE broadband with Apple TV+, visit EE’s website and click Check Your Speed to see which EE broadband services are available at your address.